krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 that the observer-relative and task-relative values of average presence density, incidence rate and average presence mass converge.

-Since complex systems often operate far from equilibrium—and since the presence invariant holds *regardless* of equilibrium—the finite-window form becomes far more valuable for analyzing the long-run behavior of such systems as they *move into and between* equilibrium states.
+Since real-world systems often operate far from equilibrium—and since the presence invariant holds *regardless* of equilibrium—the finite-window form becomes far more valuable for analyzing the long-run behavior of such systems as they *move into and between* equilibrium states.